3 Smart Reasons to Complete an RN to BSN Bridge Program

 2. Better Pay

 As an RN, you might already enjoy a comfortable salary.
 But it's possible to generate a much bigger income if you hold a BSN.
-For example, in May 2018, the median annual pay for registered nurses in the U.S. was $71,730.
-Yet, the top earners (mostly those with more advanced degrees) made $106,530 or more.***
+For example, in May 2018, the median annual pay for registered nurses in the U.S. was $71,730, according to the Occupational Employment Statistics program.
+Yet, the top earners (mostly those with more advanced degrees) made $106,530 or more.

 3. Higher Competence